dtikhonov/talks/ctags/ctags-slides.md

 .
 ~~~

-# What is inside tag files?
+# What is inside a tag file?

 - header
 - one tag per line